Elliott Bay Trail in Interbay to reopen Saturday along Expedia’s new campus

-A half-mile stretch of the Elliott Bay Trail, which has been closed since last July, will reopen Saturday with a renovated path.
+A half-mile stretch of the Elliott Bay Trail that has been closed since last July will reopen Saturday with a renovated path.

 The trail section is on edge of a triangle-shaped corner in Interbay where the online travel company Expedia Group is moving from Bellevue.